dills003/Path-Planning/README.md

 # CarND-Path-Planning-Project
 Self-Driving Car Engineer Nanodegree Program

+### Reflection on how to generate paths
+For path generation I used the spline method discussed in the ‘Walkthrough’ video.
+We use a spline because it guaranteed to go through all of our points, this helps with smoothing out the path in the simulator.
+To create the path we do the following:
+1. Create a spline:
+•	To create a spline we must provide some points for spline.h to draw through.
+The first two points at the start of the spline are given to make sure the spline path starts in a way that is tangent to the car, so transitions are smooth.
+These points are either the last two points the car drove through or we take where the car is and then create a point behind that.
+•	I then use five extra points taken from waypoints that are in the lane that I want to be in.
+These points are 30, 50, 75, 100, and 125 meters ahead of where my car currently is.
+I settled on these, because at the speed limit, changing one lane did not violate any of the jerk restrictions and it looked like a natural lane change.
+I also only allow one lane change at a time.
+•	The spline is then created using these seven points
+2. Create the next_x_vals and next_y_vals to pass to the simulator:
+•	We take all of the previous x and y values that were not used and fill up the front of the vals vectors.
+This also helps smooth things out.
+The spacing of these points affects speed.
+•	We then fill the rest of the vals vectors with points along the spline.
+•	If no previous points are given all of the points are on the spline
+3. Repeat steps 1 and 2 over and over.

+In addition to the spline stuff, I created a couple simple cost functions to determine the optimal lane to be in.
+I look at the lowest speed of all the cars in each lane 75 meters ahead of me.
+The slowest car in each lane is then subtracted from the speed limit.
+The slower the car the more the lane is punished.
+I also look at where the closest car is in each lane.
+If a car’s s value is closer to mine, it incurs a greater cost.
+I add these two costs together and pick the lowest lane value.

 ### Simulator.
 You can download the Term3 Simulator which contains the Path Planning Project from the [releases tab (https://github.com/udacity/self-driving-car-sim/releases).